Erin’s Recipe Rundown

 How to Make Gluten-Free Breakfast Casserole

-The first step to making delicious breakfast casserole is to cook the sausage and vegetables.
-The onions and peppers in this casserole won’t cook anymore once they are mixed into the the casserole – so I like to get them nice and soft while I brown the sausage.
+- In a large skillet: Cook the sausage and vegetables over medium heat.
+The onions and peppers in this casserole won’t cook anymore once they are mixed into the the casserole so I like to get them nice and soft while I brown the sausage mixture.

-After the veggies have cooked, add the spinach and let it wilt for just a few minutes.
+- Add the spinach: Let it wilt for just a few minutes.
 I also love the pretty colors in this casserole with the the red pepper and spinach!

-Many breakfast casseroles use soaked bread for texture – but I keep this breakfast casserole gluten-free by adding frozen hashbrowns.
+- In a separate bowl: Combine the remaining ingredients.
+Many breakfast casseroles use soaked bread for texture, but I keep this breakfast casserole gluten-free by adding frozen hashbrowns.
 They make it hearty and give it a great consistency.

 Sausage Hashbrown Breakfast Casserole